sdhegde/Binarization-fork-vs-pthread/README.md

+### Purpose
+Compare the timings of fork() Vs. pthread.
+Unit of work for each thread or process --> colour image to binary image conversion

 ### Install dependent libraries
 Download OpenCV and install to local path using cmake.
 Specify the local path with -DCMAKE_INSTALL_PREFIX
 ```